delta94/brandonskerritt.github.io/_posts/2018-04-09-linked-list.md

 - University
 ---

-A blockchain is an immutable backwards linked list.
+The blockchain is an immutable, ordered, back-linked list of blocks of transactions.
 If you want to truly understand blockchain you need to understand linked lists.

 Linked Lists are a linear collection of data elements.
 Linearty in a linked list is not defined by each element's physical placement.
 Instead each data node in a linked list points to one or two other nodes in the linked list.